We believe that:

 When times are stable, aligning the organisation around the vision of a single person or leadership team provides focus and momentum.
 One person can do the thinking and the rest can simply follow.
-Like a supertanker, it ensures that all the resources are headed in the same direction, at the same speed, at the same time, and all can be controlled by a single hand on the wheel.
+Like a supertanker, it enables all the resources to head in the same direction, at the same speed, at the same time, and all can be controlled by a single hand on the wheel.

 But when times are churning, the ability to adapt becomes paramount.

 To survive in a time of change, the organisation’s ability to change must be greater than the rate of change in the marketplace.

 If not, an organisation whose ability to change is less than the rate of change in the marketplace will inevitably get left behind.

 For an organisation of followers, the ability to change is limited to the capacity of a single person or leadership team.
-They will need to deal with changes that might include new technologies, new customer needs, suppliers, competitors, legislation, the economic environment, and climate are all changing at once a single team or leader cannot know all the details — and can easily become overwhelmed by what they do know.
+When change is slow this does not matter.
+But when technologies, customer needs, suppliers, competitors, legislation, the economic environment, and climate are all changing at once a single team or leader cannot know all the details — and can easily become overwhelmed by what they do know.

 Worse than this, followers are dependent — they need to be told what to do.
 So an organisation of followers creates extra workload on the already-stretched leader, reducing their capacity to handle change.